Permission to Be Joyful: Why We Often Reject Joy (and What Happens When We Let It In)

 What if joy was the starting point?

-What if instead of asking “What should I do today?”
-I asked, “What would bring me joy today?”
+What if instead of asking, “What should I do today?” you asked, “What would bring me joy today?”

 When I let joy lead, something in me opens.

-I remember who I really am—not the list-maker, the fixer, the helper—but the being who came here to feel joyfully alive.
+I remember who I really am—not the list-maker, the fixer, the helper—but the part of me that came here to feel alive.

 Because joy and presence go hand in hand.